dmw51/reactiondataextractor2/README.md

     pip install -e .

 This installs the full version of ReactionDataExtractor framework.
+Finally, download the model weights from [Google Drive](https://drive.google.com/file/d/13vSdYaSxC-QKGeaas_EPmo1l2PiJbrtg/view?usp=share_link) and extract the archive into reactiondataextractor/models.

 If you run into problems with underlying Tesseract engine, clone the following repository:

     git clone https://github.com/tesseract-ocr/tessdata

-and replace the TESSDATA_PATH value inside configs/config.py to point to this tessdata directory.
+and replace the TESSDATA_PATH value inside reactiondataextractor/configs/config.py to point to this tessdata directory.

 # Getting Started